Steven

 frequency for this experiment.
 The frequencies with almost no

-dispersion and zero loss are identified by the shadowed regions in
+dispersion and zero loss are identified by the shadowed regions

-predictions (indicated by dotted lines), which validates equations
+theoretical predictions (indicated by dotted lines), which

-(1)-(5).
-Moreover, it is noted that the important features
+validates equations (1)-(5).
+Moreover, it is noted that the

-expected theoretically, namely, [mu]r' oscillates around 1, with
+important features expected theoretically, namely, [mu]r'

-maxima and minima occurring at frequencies where [mu]r'' is
+oscillates around 1, with maxima and minima occurring at

-approximately zero.
-Thus, for example, at around 602 MHz, the
+example, at around 602 MHz, the dispersion is almost zero

-dispersion is almost zero (d[mu]r'/d[omega] 0) as well as the loss
+(d[mu]r'/d[omega] 0) as well as the loss ([mu]r'' 0).
+Notice

-([mu]r'' 0).
-Notice that, according to the design equations, in
+that, according to the design equations, in the regions where

-the regions where the amplifier is linear, the response of the
+the amplifier is linear, the response of the active cell is also

-relations must apply.
-As a result, at the frequencies where there
+result, at the frequencies where there is anomalous dispersion

-is anomalous dispersion (i.e. d[mu]r'/d[omega]<0)), there must
+(i.e. d[mu]r'/d[omega]<0)), there must be either loss, or

-be either loss, or gain, which is in agreement with the retrieved
+gain, which is in agreement with the retrieved permeability.

-permeability.
-FIG. 10 is another graph showing measured effective
+FIG. 10 is another graph showing measured effective permeability

-with a metamaterial particle in accordance with the subject matter
+metamaterial particle in accordance with the subject matter

 disclosed herein.